ppy/osu-wiki/news/2024/2024-11-25-the-followpoint-hivie-the-man-of-anything-and-everything.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-lvd" href="https://osu.ppy.sh/users/18152711">MegaMix</a></p>

-Finally, let me ask you a few more questions as an osu! team member.
+Finally, let me ask a few more questions for you as an osu! team member.
 What advice would you give to people who want to contribute to osu!, but don't know where to start or what they can even do?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/14102976" style="background-image: url('/wiki/shared/avatars/Hivie.jpg')"></a>